-535 LAB-6 Order Replacement Recommendation is shown in red within the LAB-1 sequence diagram below, based on Figure 3.1.4-1 in the PaLM Technical Framework, Vol. 2a.
+Order Recommendation [LAB-6] is shown in red within the [LAB-1] sequence diagram below, based on Figure 3.1.4-1 in the PaLM TF-2a.

-Figure 3.6.4-1: Proposal for Order Replacement transaction within the LAB-1 ordering sequence
+Figure 3.6.4-1: Order Recommendation transactions within the [LAB-1] ordering sequence.

-540 LAB-6 consists of 4 interactions:

-- 1. an order replacement recommendation sent from Filler to Placer - 2. an immediate acknowledgement of the recommendation, sent from Placer to Filler - 3. a later order replacement message sent from Placer to Filler, which must be received within the recommendation time window to be valid and which may accept, reject, or modify the replacement recommendation, and - 4. an acknowledgement of the order replacement message from the Filler to the Placer.
+- Order replacement and supplementation transactions follow a similar pattern except that replacement uses the RP Order Control Code in ORC-1 for the original orders in the recommendation and response messages and RQ in the confirmation message whereas supplementation uses SU and SQ control codes in those locations, and supplementation does not use a recommendation time window. - 590 [LAB-6] consists of 4 interactions: - 1.
+An order recommendation sent from Filler to Placer - 2.
+An immediate acknowledgement of the recommendation, sent from Placer to Filler - 3.
+A later recommendation response message sent from Placer to Filler, which for order replacement must be received within the recommendation time window to be valid and which may accept, reject, or modify the recommendation, and - 4.
+A confirmation of the recommendation response message from the Filler to the Placer.